 In order to foster and promote research on health and medicine in extreme or austere environments and to advance the field of wilderness medicine, the WMS offers the following grants:

 - Charles S. Houston Grant ($5,000) for medical or other health care students.

-- Peter Hackett-Paul Auerbach Young Investigator Grant for a young investigator (physician or non-physician, who is either a resident, fellow, or less than 5 years out of training) in support of research that improves wilderness medicine practice. $10,000
+- Peter Hackett-Jennifer Dow Young Investigator Grant ($10,000) for a young investigator (physician or non-physician, who is either a resident, fellow, or less than 5 years out of training) in support of research that improves wilderness medicine practice.

-- Applicant has not received a WMS grant in the past year (previous grant cycle).
+- Have not received a WMS grant in the past year (previous grant cycle).

-- The project will result in a substantive contribution to the field of wilderness and environmental medicine.
+- Result in a substantive contribution to the field of wilderness and environmental medicine.

-- • Budget is complete and follows the required format (download and use the Budget Template).
+- Have a complete budget that follows the required format (download and use the Budget Template file below).

 - Clinical investigations and interventional studies

 - Development of new techniques or novel applications of existing techniques

 - Improvements in equipment design or use